Becoming a mentor is the best way to volunteer with us and make a real difference in the life of a young person seeking safety in the UK.

 How can you become a mentor?

-If you are interested in becoming a volunteer educational mentor with us, please read this role description and person specification.
+If you are interested in becoming a volunteer educational mentor with us, please read this Role description document.
 All mentors must complete our interview and training process and undergo a Disclosure and Barring Service (DBS) check before being matched with a young person.
 Successful candidates will be asked to familiarise themselves with our full Child Protection Policy and Safer Recruitment Policy in advance of completing the training.

 You don’t need to be an expert!
 We run comprehensive initial training, and support and resource you all the way, including regular development training and social events.